 The application should include a project budget (see Attachment E) with justification using the provided template.
 The project budget and budget justification should be directly aligned with the work plan and project description.
 All expenses should relate directly to achieving the key grant outcomes of establishing recovery residences with sustained intensive case management for individuals with STUD/OUD during their stay in the residence.
-The budget should reflect a 12-month budget prorated for a 9-month period.
-Also, the budget should be roughly based on \$3000 per resident per month amount.
-Personnel charges must be based on actual, not budgeted labor.
-Salaries and other expenditures budgeted for in the grant must be for services that will occur during the 12-month budget prorated for a 9-month grant period.
+The budget should reflect a 12-month budget period.
+Also, the budget should not exceed a daily bed rate of \$163.00 per individual returning citizen with OUD/STUD Personnel charges must be based on actual, not budgeted labor.
+Salaries and other expenditures budgeted for in the grant must be for services that will occur during the 12-month budget grant period.